patrykwozinski/payroll-app/README.md

 docker-compose exec payroll-app bin/console payroll:hire-worker "Jon" "Snow" "91587124-1ed0-4550-af23-a7fe18acf2d3" "5000"
 ```
 In the result should be UUID of a hired worker.
-I'd like to add more types of tests.

 ### How to generate a payroll?
 ```bash